ireemiinii/develop_map/README.md

 # GIS PROJECT
 ## TEAM - 10

-Hello
+Hello !

-We specified the codes of this application that we made using osgeo training.
+We specified the codes of this application that we made using OSGEO training.
 Our map is also attached.
 We are still developing our map

 The programs we use are:
 Heroku, Postgresql, Qgis, Qfield, Node.js, Visual studio code